 Alibaba Cloud provides two types of Server Load Balancer services: public and private.
 You can choose the type of Server Load Balancer based on your business requirements.
 The system then automatically assigns the public or private IP address to the Server Load Balancer.

 The Server Load Balancer system allocates different service addresses (public/private IP addresses) according to the server load balancing types you choose.
-To change the Server Load Balancer type, you need to first delete the old Server Load Balancer and then create a new Server Load Balancer with the desired type.
+To change the Server Load Balancer type, you need to first delete the old Server Load Balancer and then create a new Server Load Balancer with the expected type.

 2. What is ECS instance weight?

 Instance weight can be defined as the ratio of traffic forwarded by SLB to each ECS instance under it.
 The higher the ECS weight ratio, the more traffic is received by that ECS instance.